mikehostetler/amplify/request/readme.md

   * [ajax and ajax-poll] decoder: see the [decoder][decoder] section for more details
   * [ajax-poll] frequency: the polling frequency in milliseconds.

 	amplify.request.define( string resourceId , function resource )

 Define a custom request.

-* `resourceId`: Unique identifier used to make a request later.
+* `resourceId`: Identifier string for the resource.
 * `resource`: Function to handle requests.
 Receives a hash with the following properties:
-  * `resourceId`: Identifier for the request.
+  * `resourceId`: Identifier string for the resource.
   * `data`: Data provided by the user.
   * `success`: Callback to invoke on success.
   * `error`: Callback to invoke on error.